tatumio/doc/docs/rpc/stellar-rpc-documentation/getLedger.md

 // Initialize the Tatum SDK for Stellar const tatum = await TatumSDK.init<Stellar>({ network: Network.STELLAR });

-// Define the sequence number of the ledger to retrieve (Replace placeholders with actual values) const sequenceNumber = 'YOUR_SEQUENCE_NUMBER';
+// Define the sequence number of the ledger to retrieve (Replace placeholders with actual values and remove redundant) const sequenceNumber = 'YOUR_SEQUENCE_NUMBER';

 // Retrieve information about a specific ledger using its sequence number